vjsrinivas/greenhouse/DOCS.md

 * (8/18/2025) - Add ISSUES.md document
 * (9/21/2025) - Add to PROGRAMMING.md
 * (9/28/2025) - Add to ELECTRICAL.md, EXECUTION.md, and PROGRAMMING.md
+* (10/12/2025) - Added diagrams and more details for WIRING.md